markohlebar/BIND/README.md

 #### UI Bindings ####
 **BIND** offers a streamlined interface to create your `view` - `viewModel` and `viewModel` - `model` bindings.
-You can utilize these bindings by subclassing from `BNDConcreteView` and `BNDViewModel`.
+You can utilize these bindings by subclassing from classes implementing `BNDView` and `BNDViewModel` protocols.
 The following example binds some properties of the `viewModel` with it's corresponding `view`.
 ```
 @implementation MHNameTableCell
 BINDINGS(MHPersonNameViewModel,